gui-gui/my-mac-setup/README.md

 brew install git
 which git
 ```
-which git will give the git path, probably `/usr/bin/git`
+which git will give the current git path, probably `/usr/bin/git`

-change it to git-apple so that brew version is used
+change the current oneto git-apple so that brew version is used

 ```
 sudo mv /usr/bin/git /usr/bin/git-apple
 ```

-check again
+check git version again

 ```
 which git